jhunel18/ojtconnect-com/README.md

 # ojtconnect-com
-A web-based project aims to connect the Filipinos find internship abroad.
+A web-based project aims to connect the Filipinos find internship local and abroad.
 #
 when naming variable use snake_case.
 #